-for: Many companies have their own business profiles on LinkedIn.
+• Scout for companies you want to work for: Many companies have their own business profiles on LinkedIn.
 Studying employee profiles, specifically those recently hired for the job you want, gives you a feeling for what types of people they're likely to hire and what skill sets and experiences you have in common.
-If this to hire the next time there's an opening.
+If this company is your dream job, you can start to position vourself as an appealing candidate to hire the next time there's an opening.